The Hylo Programming Language

 What sets Hylo apart in the current landscape is its focus on mutable value semantics for the purpose of writing efficient, generic code.
 Hylo is a zero-cost abstraction language that fully acknowledges the physical constraints of computer architecture.
 Yet, it presents a user model that marries these constraints with the benefits of value-oriented programming.

 Okay, okay.
-Here’s a the kind of program we envision writing in Hylo:
+Here’s the kind of program we envision writing in Hylo:

 subscript longer_of(_ a: inout String, _ b: inout String): String {